 For the Membership Type menu, you have the ability to select Frontline, Leaders Only, or All Members.
 Selecting frontline is the most commonly used option because it attributes all frontline employee data and then rolls it up into teams and larger groups.
 Choosing Leaders Only would then only display team leader data and not individual performers metric data.

 In order to set up more dynamic filters, that include or exclude individuals from viewing the path, you'll choose the Add a filter dropdown menu and select the best option that works for you.

 For example, you may have a Support Team group within Pathlight with agents who do phone support and some agents who do chat support.
 You've set up a Phone Support KPIs path, however, the chat agents are now able to view that since they're housed under the same Support Team parent group.
 You can choose to set your filters as shown in the image below:

-This will now remove the Phone Support KPIs path from any agent in Support Team group listed as a Chat Agent.
+This will now remove the Phone Support KPIs path from any agent in the Support Team group listed as a Chat Agent.
 Using these filters proves very useful in instances where some employees may also be in two departments or teams, but don't need access to all of the same paths.
 You can simply choose to filter that individual out by email address.
-If at any time this needs to be reversed, you have the option to remove the filter from this view as well.
+If this needs to be reversed at any time, you can remove the filter from this view as well.

 Always be sure that after you have updated any Path Settings, you Save your adjustments, refresh your Path view, and ensure that you've modified the path accurately.
-If you don't like the changes made, you can always remove filters, change sharing options, etc. and if you run into any questions during this process -- request assistance from our Support team.
+If you dislike the changes, you can always remove filters, change sharing options, etc.